19hours/sg-statutes/Acts/Enlistment Act.md

 (a) to report for or actually perform full-time service, operationally ready national service or mobilised service; or

-(b) to report for mobilised service under section 73 or 97 of the Police Force Act 2004,
+(b) to report for mobilised service under section 73 or 97 of the Police Force Act or section 113(1)(a) of the Civil Defence Act,

 [24/2004 wef 12/10/2004]

+[Act 53 of 2018 wef 01/02/2019]

 shall reinstate that person in his employment at the termination of such service.